Aucassin and Nicolette: Major themes

 Critics have seen the story as a parody of such genres as the epic, the romance, and the saint's life.
 "Few Old French genres escape parody in this concise literary encyclopedia."
 For example, the theme of distant love (amor de lonh), common in Provençal poetry, is reversed: the lady dresses up as a troubadour and seeks out her beloved man.
 Many of the scenes which seem outwardly comedic, such as the pregnant King (more gender reversal) or wars fought with cheese and apple projectiles (wars are usually fought over food, not with food), are further examples of flipping traditional literary tropes on their heads.
 Aucassin's speech that he would prefer hell to heaven because hell's inmates are likely to be more entertaining is a play on Saints Lives.
-Even the names are at odds, "Aucassin" (al-Kassim (a person who shares)/al-Ghassan (youth)?) sounds more Saracen than the very Christian "Nicolette".
+Even the names are at odds: "Aucassin" may suggest al-Kassim (sharer) or al-Ghassan (youth), sounding more Saracen than the very Christian "Nicolette".

-The story and manuscript derive from the bourgeois Arras region in Picardy, not from the aristocratic and courtly Isle de France of Paris.
+The story and manuscript derive from the bourgeois Arras region in Picardy, not from the aristocratic and courtly environs of Paris.
 It satirizes courtly love, turning it upside down.

 The story was included in Mortimer J. Adler's Gateway to the Great Books (1962) collection, which called it one of the freshest and most delightful "springtime flowers of literature."